According to an antenna industry blog:

 Amazing right?
 The person could be 2,000 kilometres away in a different country, plus some network antennas are farther away than 200 metres from your phone.
 And even if you leave the plaza and move around quickly in a vehicle, those two continuously changing and refilling swamps of bits-and-bytes that represent both your live voices are available everywhere you go, continuously, in an instant, every instant, and perfectly.

-Do you really think it’s something WEAK that has zillions of components yet can in an instant hurtle over large distances invisibly through air, wind, rain, concrete, thick glass, roofs, walls, buildings, trees, vehicles and live bodies that are between your phone and the antenna to slam into your mobile device completely intact?
+Do you really think it’s something WEAK that has zillions of components yet can in an instant hurtle over large distances invisibly through air, wind, rain, concrete, thick glass, roofs, walls, buildings, trees, vehicles and live bodies that are between your phone and the network antenna to slam into your mobile device completely intact?

 Maybe you decided to text not phone.
 Maybe the person responds by text immediately and you have a lively text message conversation that is definitely perfect and each message delivered in an instant.
 Maybe that’s fewer zillions of bits-and-bytes slamming through everything.